The Hidden Bacteria Lurking in Your Home

 So, how else can you combat bacteria in your home?

-According to Valerie, it is good, old-fashioned cleaning, particularly in the kitchen.
-She says: “If you have been preparing food on the kitchen the surfaces, they may be contaminated.
+According to Valerie, the solution is good, old-fashioned cleaning, particularly in the kitchen.
+She says: “If you have been preparing food on the kitchen surfaces, they may be contaminated.
 Ensure you thoroughly clean them after use with cleaning detergent and water or a surface cleaner.”